Fluorescence Correlation Spectroscopy (FCS) – Principles, Analysis, and Applications

 How does confocal FCS compare to imaging-based or TIRF-FCS?

 All FCS approaches share the same foundational principle: analysing fluorescence intensity fluctuations caused by the movement of individual molecules in and out of a defined observation volume.
 These fluctuations are used to derive kinetic parameters such as diffusion coefficients, molecular concentrations, and binding dynamics.
-The distinction lies in how the fluorescence is excited, collected, and analysed – yielding two primary implementations:
+The distinction lies in how the fluorescence is excited, collected, and analysed, which is distilled into two primary implementations:

 Confocal FCS (Solution-Based, Point Detection)